Key takeaways:

 Linux systems have two ways of identifying device files:

-2. Minor device numbers identify specific devices among a group of devices specified by a major device number.
+- Minor device numbers identify specific device files among a group of devices specified by a major device number.

-We can define these numbers in the driver code, or they can be allocated dynamically.
-In case a number defined as a constant has already been used, the system will return an error.
+You can define these numbers in the driver code, or they can be allocated dynamically by the kernel.
+If a number defined as a constant has already been used, the system will return an error.
 When a number is allocated dynamically, the function reserves that number to prevent other device files from using the same number.

-To register a character device, we need to use the register_chrdev function:
+To allocate a character device region, you need to use the alloc_chrdev_region function:

 struct module *owner;